 They make up the security of the Bitcoin network, and ensure everything runs smoothly.
 Everything is coded, and all you have to do as a Bitcoin user is keep your private keys secure and private, and send and receive bitcoins.

-This is a quick summary of how Bitcoin works, check out our Bitcoin for Beginners library for many other guides that explain other aspects of the most exciting innovation in our lifetimes.
+This is a quick summary of how Bitcoin works.
+Check out our Bitcoin for Beginners library for many other guides to Bitcoin

 Welcome to Bitcoin, it’s a deep, deep rabbit hole.